Pjotr5/ShearerTriangleFreeInd/README.md

 - `ShearerTriangleFreeInd/Analysis.lean` – Properties of the Shearer function
   `F`, including convexity and auxiliary calculus lemmas.
 - `ShearerTriangleFreeInd/Analysis_W.lean` – Construction and analysis of the
-  Lambert $W$ function needed for the counting bound and analysis of the above function `G`.
+  Lambert $W$ function needed for the counting bound, and analysis of the above function `G`.
 - `ShearerTriangleFreeInd/Proofs.lean` – Core combinatorial lemmas and the
   proofs of both bounds.
-- `ShearerTriangleFreeInd/Main.lean` – A file only containing the two main statements.
+- `ShearerTriangleFreeInd/Main.lean` – Contains only the two main statements.

 ## References
 - [Shearer1983] J. B. Shearer, *A note on the independence number of